DM8tyProgrammer/mighty-articles/uploading-files.md

 tags: system design
 description: 'Uploading files over web is not an easy task.
 It involves considerable challenges in developing a solution that works for all file sizes.'
 datePublished: 2020-03-25
-lastModified: 2020-03-25
+lastModified: 2020-03-28
 image: 'https://cdn-images-1.medium.com/max/1600/1*pOBmn1GD5jrXbceIlrnVpg.png'
 ---

 Uploading files over the web is not an easy task.
 It involves considerable challenges in developing a solution that works for all file sizes.
-Uploading files are prone to error, users drop, and security risks.
+Uploading files are prone to failures, users drop, and security risks.
 On each failure, the file needs to be re-uploaded: which adversely affect associated user experience.

 ## Problems